SESAME-Synchrotron/BEATS_tomoscan/docs/source/hardware.rst

 | 10×      | 1.7 × 1.4 mm2  | 0.65 μm     |
 | 20×      | 0.9 × 0.7 mm2  | 0.33 μm     |
 +----------+----------------+-------------+

-**Table of the detectors installed at the beamline:** `click here <https://sesamejo-my.sharepoint.com/:x:/g/personal/gianluca_iori_sesame_org_jo/EfMv7hKjU_1Arg0BC3-QUDIBYHvE0BDPINgDJTGhQt6CaQ?e=aXMe6j>`_.

-The table lists all detectors available at the beamline and shows the magnification, pixelsize and Field Of View (FOV) obtained with each combination of detector and camera.
-The second sheet contains a calculator of the optimal scintillator thickness.

 Cameras
 -------